mindset-dojo/mindset-dojo.github.io/_posts/2025-10-06-unlearning-hierarchy.md

 What if the tallest tower in the room became a garden gate?

 We train on a conversational mat — circles where awareness, presence, and authorship are practiced together.

 No towers.
 No command decks.
 Just people learning to move with each other.

-Roles in the Dojo aren’t ranks; they’re ways of tending energy.
+Roles in the Dojo aren’t ranks; they’re ways of tending energy:

 - Circles replace chains of command.
 - Authorship replaces ownership.